eraybasar/pesdk-docs/_guides/html5/v5/introduction/concepts/events.md

 ---
 layout: guides/content
 title: &title Events
 description: Understanding how users engage with a product is critical to every business.
-Learn how to track your user's interactions with the PhotoEditor SDK for HTML5.
+Learn how to track your user's interactions with PhotoEditor SDK for HTML5.

 menuitem: *title
 order: 2